 Sylvain Charbonneau was appointed Interim Vice-President, Research, at the University of Ottawa for a term starting July 1, 2017.
 He previously held the position of Associate Vice-President, Research at the University.
 Mr. Charbonneau received a B.Sc. and M.Sc. in Physics from the University of Ottawa and a Ph.D. in Photonics – Semiconductor Physics from Simon Fraser University, B.C.
 He joined the Institute for Microstructural Sciences at the National Research Council (NRC) in 1988.
 At the NRC, he led a number of research and development initiatives, including the Canadian Photonics Fabrication Centre and the Printable Electronics flagship program.
 In late 2000, he co-founded Optenia Inc., an NRC spinoff in the communications technology sector.
 Mr. Charbonneau has published over 180 papers and has 17 patents and licences in the fields of photonics, nanotechnology and ICT.

-Watson Gale is CHEO’s General Counsel and Chief Privacy Officer as well as interim Vice-President, People, Strategy and Performance.
+Watson Gale is CHEO’s General Counsel and Chief Privacy Officer.
 Watson brings over 30 years of experience in law and executive management to his role together with an extensive background in governance.
 Watson has a business background and a long history of working with not-for-profit and charitable organizations, including being on the board of directors of several key organizations in Ottawa.
 In addition to practicing law in Ontario, Watson was called to the bar in both Nunavut and the Northwest Territories and has a strong interest in Canada’s amazing northern regions.

-President and CEO, Children’s Hospital of Eastern Ontario Foundation
+Chief of Staff, Children’s Hospital of Eastern Ontario (CHEO)

-Dr. Lindy Samson is the Chief of Staff and Chief Medical Officer at CHEO-OCTC.
+Dr. Lindy Samson is the Chief of Staff and Chief Medical Officer at CHEO.
 Appointed in April 2016, she is responsible for organizing the activities of the medical staff and for ensuring the quality of clinical care and patient safety.
 In addition, she is a staff physician in the Division of Infectious Diseases, she holds an academic appointment as Associate Professor in the Department of Paediatrics at the University of Ottawa’s Faculty of Medicine and is a Clinical investigator at the CHEO Research Institute.
 Her academic and research work is focused on pediatric HIV, the impact of social on the health of children and youth and teaching/evaluating the Health Advocate and Leadership Roles across the continuum of learners.
-She recently co-chaired an interdisciplinary initiative regarding the future health needs of children and youth in our region.

 Dean, Faculty of Health Sciences, University of Ottawa